e-GNH/.github/profile/README.md

 ---
 ## Welcome
-Whoever you are, we are CMP 26 graduation group that made the first CBDC system in egypt, second in africa completely from scratch
+We are CMP 26 graduation group that made the first CBDC system prototype in egypt, second in africa completely from scratch

 ---